-As I didn’t know much about the country, and I decided to travel actually such short notice, Lonely Planet Tunisia guide book gave me a complete insight of the country’s best destinations.
-Although most of the hotels I stayed are not in the book, I used it mainly for some quick facts about Tunisia.
+As I didn’t know much about the country, and I decided to travel actually such short notice, the Lonely Planet Tunisia guide book gave me a complete insight into the country’s best destinations.
+Although most of the hotels I stayed in are not in the book, I used it mainly for some quick facts about Tunisia.

 Tunisia has a lot to offer: great beaches, islands, Sahara Desert, mountain oasis, museums, Mediterranean towns, desert cities, Roman ruins, Star Wars movie sets, authentic Arab medinas, exotic gastronomy, friendly people, great places for shopping.